Mokum Records: Overview

 Mokum is noted for adopting anti-Fascist statements or notices on its record sleeves in response to Neo-Nazi activity on the early Dutch rave scene.
 All Mokum releases carry the slogan "UNITED GABBERS AGAINST RACISM & FASCISM" and several artists have released tracks that vocally speak out against racism.

 The record company is named after Mokum which is the Yiddish name for the center borough of Amsterdam and was originally used by the Jewish community and was later added to the local Amsterdam dialect.

 In 1996, DJ Dano launched a sublabel to Mokum called "Fukem."
 Fukem was strictly for material that had faster tempos and harder material than material that would be released on the main label.
-Along with DJ Dano, artists that released under Fukem included Aggroman, Narcanosis, Deadly Buda & the Superstars of Death, and even Technohead had one release on the sublabel with "Cocaine", a collaboration with Elvis Jackson.
+Along with DJ Dano, artists that released under Fukem included Aggroman, Narcanosis, Deadly Buda & the Superstars of Death, and even Technohead had one release on the sublabel with "Cocaine", Michael Wells having been separately credited under the pseudonym Elvis Jackson.
 The sublabel was short-lived, having only six official releases, and became inactive in 1997.

-On 2 December 2016, Mokum, in collaboration with Overdrive Records, announced on their Facebook page that they were reviving their "Fucking Hardcore" series after an 18-year hiatus with #9 being released on vinyl in 2017, a first for the series.
-Another first for the series came in 2018 when "Fucking Hardcore #10" and "Fucking Hardcore #11" were released digitally on available music sites, which had never been done previous.
+On 2 December 2016, Mokum, in collaboration with Overdrive Records, announced on Facebook page about the revival of the Fucking Hardcore series after an 18-year hiatus with the ninth entry being released on vinyl in 2016.
+Activity resumed for the compilations in 2018 when Fucking Hardcore 10 and Fucking Hardcore 11 were released digitally for streaming on 5 July 2018 and 4 April 2019 respectively, these releases being the first to have been entirely digital.